ali1845/pythonNotes/OOP_in_python.md

      # Output
      False

- ###### Explaination
+ ###### Explanation
- - Two Person objects have been Instantiated and were assigned to a differnt variable
+ - Two Person objects have been Instantiated and were assigned to a different variable
- - p1 is not equal to p2 because each Email instance is unique and located at a totally differnt memory address.
+ - p1 is not equal to p2 because each Email instance is unique and located at a different memory address.

-##### Relationship bettween an instance and a class:
+##### Relationship between an instance and a class:

-The relationship bettween an Object and a class is just like the relationship bettween a laptop and Lenovo.
-Laptop is an abstract concept.
-Whereas, Lenovo is actually a laptop.
+The relationship between an Object and a class is just like the relationship between a laptop and Lenovo.
+A laptop is an abstract concept.
+Whereas, Lenovo is a laptop.

-So the abstract class, Laptop, is implemented and form Legion, HP, Dell and etc.
+So the abstract class, Laptop, is implemented from Legion, HP, Dell, etc.

 ### 4. Attributes:
-Attributes are the properties that an Object holds.
+Attributes are the properties that an object holds.
 Objects are used to access the attributes of the class.
-In easy words attributes are just the variables that are declared inside the class, which defines the properties of the class.
+In easy words, attributes are just the variables that are declared inside the class, which defines the properties of the class.

 Other than user-defined attributes, every Object in Python has some default attributes as well.

-- To see all the attributes and all the methods of an object in a class in Python, built-in function `dir()` is used.
+- To see all the attributes and all the methods of an object in a class in Python, the built-in function `dir()` is used.

       >>> eml = Email()
       >>> dir(eml)